The Science Behind Learning Faster

 It boosts just about everything you would want it to regarding brainpower, including your alertness.
 Every time you are feeling sluggish, lazy or unmotivated, it just might be that you need to move your body more.

 For some people, this might be easier said than done, but you should be doing everything you can to get around eight hours a night.

 After a good night sleep, you should feel fresh and alert.
 Even something like learning something new is a lot easier after a good night’s rest.

 REM (rapid eye movement) sleep helps you to memorize information.
 Studies have shown that the more the mind is asked to memorize information, the longer the period of REM sleep you need.

 Also, there have been experiments that show how animals who do not get as much REM sleep are not able to learn new pieces of information as well.

 The right diet can give your brain the power it needs to make learning a lot easier.
 Too many carbs can allow brain fog to form, which will hamper your studies and how well you memorize information.

 Surprisingly, dark chocolate is one of the better foods you can consume because of the flavonoids that improve blood flow to the brain.
 The dopamine produced when you eat dark chocolate is also beneficial for better memory.

 For these benefits, dark chocolate needs to be around 80 percent cocoa, and it has even been found to alleviate stress.

-Foods high in choline are also good for your brain because it helps to produce acetylcholine, which is necessary for how you learn as well as focus.
+Foods high in choline are also good for your brain because it helps to produce acetylcholine, which is necessary for how you learn anything faster as well as focus.